If you are experiencing a medical or mental health emergency, please call 911 immediately.

 - Post-medical follow up

-- Counseling for the student and concerned loved ones
+- Individual counseling for the student and concerned loved ones

 - Assistance with understanding all options available depending on individual need